fabiodplacerda/Address-book/docs/domain-models-test-plan.md

 As a user\
 I want to be able to interact with this application by using the console interface\
 So that I can use the application

+ - **Test 7.1:** Collect user inputs for name, phone number, and email, then return an array containing these inputs.
+ - **Test 7.2:** Collect user input from the menu and return it in lowercase.
+ - **Test 7.3:** Collect user input for index and return it as an int.
+ - **Test 7.4:** Collect user input for name and return that name.

 ## Class Diagram